Ghost Photos – False Anomaly Tests

 True Confessions about Ghost Photos

-For nearly 10 years, I was a hardcore skeptic about orbs in ghost photos.
-And, I said so, in my articles.
+For nearly 10 years, I was a hardcore skeptic about orbs in ghost photos, and I said so in my articles.

 So, I need to make a few points very clear.

 • Orbs are much harder to fake than I’d expected.
 Moisture, reflective surfaces, and even house lights rarely create convincing orbs.
-Most lens flares are too obvious to confuse with unexplained orbs, and lens flares are far more difficult to create in typical ghost hunting circumstances.
+Most lens flares are too obvious to confuse with unexplained orbs, and lens flares are far more difficult to create in typical ghost-hunting circumstances.

 • Camera straps can cause “vortex” images, even if one or two ends of the strap seem to vanish in the photo.
 Keep your camera strap wound around your wrist or arm.

-• Hair can cause weird looking lines and swirls, some of them dotted with an orb at the end.
+• Hair can cause weird-looking lines and swirls, some of them dotted with an orb at the end.
 They can look like vortex images, too.
 Wear a scarf if you’re taking ghost photos.

 • Cigarette smoke is very difficult to capture in a photo.
 We tried traditional cigarettes (it’s nearly invisible) and clove cigarettes (before the ban).
-Cloves gave better results, but still aren’t enough to worry about.
+Cloves gave better results but still aren’t enough to worry about.

 • Smoke from the right incense can appear ghostly.
 However, unless you’re using sage smudges at a site, I don’t think that’s an issue.
 Cone incense and incense on charcoal dispersed too quickly to photograph.
 Stick incense produced the best results, but someone had to wave it right in front of the lens, even on a still night.